Skip To Main Content

 Middle School

-Every student in the Middle School has a faculty advisor and is assigned to a grade-level advisory group.
-These groups consist of 7 to 10 students who meet regularly with their advisor.
-During these daily meetings, the advisory group discusses pertinent grade-level topics, social concerns, appropriate expectations, comments and grades, and academic strategies.
-In addition to the group meetings, advisors meet one-on-one with their advisees to discuss social and academic issues specific to that student, and to establish and monitor goals that will enable each student to achieve her fullest potential.
+In addition to the group meetings, advisors meet one-on-one with their advisees to provide support around issues and goals specific to each student.
 Every year, Middle School students receive a new advisor and are assigned to a new advisory group to foster new relationships, character development, and life skills.

 Upper School